Nullptr-Studios/Fight-Night-Finale/design/gdd.md

 ### Enemies

-Regarding enemies, we have selected a small, curated selection of distinct enemies, each with their own special method of attack.
+Regarding enemies, we have selected a small, curated selection of distinct enemies, each with their own special method of attack.These include:

-These include a basic melee Light and Medium enemy, each attacking the player with either faster, lighter attacks or heavier, slower attacks respectively.
+A basic melee Light and Medium enemy, each attacking the player with either faster, lighter attacks or heavier, slower attacks respectively.
 These act as the basic "Goons" of our game, enabling the player to learn their controls and test out their combat system upon first encounters.

 A TNT launcher which launches an AOE dynamite sticks which explodes after a short delay, sending players flying.
 This enemy serves as a long-range AOE to avoid getting hit by and to focus on eliminating as soon as possible to avoid being overwhelmed.